-All employees should have some form of written employment agreement – it can be simple or detailed depending on the needs of your business.
+An employment agreement can be simple or detailed depending on the needs of your business.
 What works for you depends on the nature of your business, the number of staff you employ and the frequency with which staff join and leave you.
-All employees should be given a formal written employment agreement that clearly states the parties rights and duties of each party.
+Despite this, all employees should be given a formal written employment agreement that clearly states the rights and duties of each party.

 Is a written employment contract necessary?